 The strength of our local partnerships comes from combining residents’ local knowledge, history, and vision with the Center’s regional perspective, skills and resources.
 Working together creates energy, momentum, and tangible community results.

-The Center is currently focusing in three targeted areas to test different approaches to revitalization.
+The Center is currently focusing in several targeted areas to test different approaches to revitalization.

 In Lancaster, NH, a 3,500-person town on the Connecticut River in northern New Hampshire, we’ve been working with an advisory group to identify projects where Center staff and expertise can add to local resources to deliver results.
 Over the past year, the Center has: